Marklogic-retired/marklogic-data-hub/examples/json-mapping-example/README.md

 1. As shown in the "prefix" mapping, XML attributes can be referenced via the "@" symbol.

 Otherwise, all of the features used in the jsonToJsonFlow can be used in this mapping as well.

+### Mapping features in the jsonToXml flow

+From the "Flows" view in QuickStart, open the jsonToXml flow and select the mapping step.
+QuickStart will display the JSON document in staging in the "Source Data" panel and the mapping in the "Entity" panel.
+The mapping displays all of the properties of the Person entity along with its nested Name and Address entities.
+Each row in the mapping is similar to the jsonToJson flows

+### Mapping features in the xmlToXml flow

+From the "Flows" view in QuickStart, open the xmlToXml flow and select the mapping step.
+QuickStart will display the XML document in staging in the "Source Data" panel and the mapping in the "Entity" panel.
+The xmlToXml mapping is intended to highlight usage of namespace and namespace prefix in the mapping

+1. The properties in the expression have the namespace defined for "person" element.
+The mapping also shows usage of namespace prefix.
+The source document has namespace prefix and the same is reflected in the source table and element selector.
+1. The "state" property demonstrates usage of the "if then else" expression.
+1. The "email" property is an array of string and can hold multiple values.
+Click on the "Test" button to verify multiple values returned with an ellipsis showing how many more such elements were extracted